A page for the characters of Shin Megami Tensei IV.

 - Killer Rabbit: In Prayers, his favored demon is Al-mi'raj, who appears as a chibi rabbit out of battle and as a towering monstrosity in it.

 - Messy Hair: Has curly dark brown hair down to his neck.
 Comments from Eiji Ishida in the artbook says they based his hair on Brian May's.

 - My Country, Right or Wrong: He adores the Eastern Kingdom of Mikado to the point of near-blindness as to its very real problems.
-Reminds the party that their duty as Samurai is to Mikado, regardless of personal feelings.
+He often reminds the party that their duty as Samurai is to Mikado, regardless of personal feelings.

 - Nice Guy: Even when he's angry, he's extremely polite and agreeable.
 In the Neutral Route when Merkabah is taking his form, he goes back and forth between insulting Flynn and being nice, while also insulting him for being born of common stock.